New Visitor discount code – 45% off

 It took me about 2 years of intense work to make enough money to live off.

-When I first came to Asia, I traveled for about 6 months before coming to Bangkok to teach English for 1 year.
+When I first came to Asia, I travelled for about 6 months before coming to Bangkok to teach English for 1 year.
 I didn’t like teaching English, but the fact was, I needed money.
 During that year of teaching, I made the decision that I would not teach again, and that I would find a way to earn a living online.

-Though everyday after teaching English I would work diligently on my blog, after a year, I still wasn’t making much money from my blogs in order to live off.
+Though every day after teaching English I would work diligently on my blog, after a year, I still wasn’t making much money from my blogs in order to live off.
 But luckily, I had saved much of the money I made from teaching, and while living frugally in Thailand, I was able to dedicate another full year, while mostly living off savings, to working hard on online projects.
 It was during this year, which I had sort of bought myself the time for, when I began to finally see some results and get some income from my blogs.
 I also published my first ebook, which was sort of my online earnings turning point.

 When I first started to blog I had a lack of goals, other than earning money at the back of my head, I didn’t know what I wanted to accomplish.
 This had me wasting time, not being as productive as I could have been.
-Given the chance again, I would begin with a well detailed plan about what I wanted to accomplish and the exact steps I would need to get there – and I would write it down on a sheet of paper.
+Given the chance again, I would begin with a well-detailed plan about what I wanted to accomplish and the exact steps I would need to get there – and I would write it down on a sheet of paper.

 Also, it took me years before I started an email list – and given the knowledge and experience I have now, I would have started a list from the first day.